CVanorio/ClimateAnalogDBandAPI/docs/PROCEDURES.md

     DECLARE v_analogCursor CURSOR FOR
         SELECT a.CountyID AS AnalogCountyID, t.Year, t.Season,
                ROUND(SQRT(POW((a.NormTemperature - t.Temperature), 2) / POW(a.StdDevTemperature, 2)), 2) AS Distance
-        FROM WICountySeasonalTemp_TEMP t
+        FROM TargetStateCountySeasonalTemp_TEMP t
         CROSS JOIN seasonal_temperature_norms a
-        WHERE t.CountyID = p_WICountyID AND t.Season = a.Season;
+        WHERE t.CountyID = p_TargetStateCountyID AND t.Season = a.Season;

     DECLARE CONTINUE HANDLER FOR NOT FOUND SET v_done = TRUE;